Code-Institute-Submissions/play-whiff-whaff-game/TESTING.md

 I knew my project needed to be fully responsive but I was aware it can be difficult to achieve that using a canvas element.
-I decided to take a slightly different approach due to game's vision and inform the user that the game functionality can be fully achieved using devices with higher resolution i.e. laptops/desktops.
+I decided to take a slightly different approach and inform the user that the game functionality can be fully achieved using devices with higher resolution i.e. laptops/desktops.
 This is also because I used **mousemove** event to control player's moves which works efficiently on these devices.
+The game can be still played on the smaller devices but controlling the player's moves is more difficult.

 ### User Stories